 The Rustlers were most surprising in this category.
 After feeling the relatively soft flex in the tips and noticing quite a bit of rocker up front, most of our testers predicted that the tips would deflect off the crud and generate lots of chatter like the Rossignol Soul 7 HD.
 We were stoked to be proven wrong!

-Although you may have to ski a bit more aggressively on the Rustlers compared to the Mantras to make it through the crud, all of our testers found easy to keep the ski on track with a little bit of work.
-Though, with less effort than the Line Sick Days.
-The wood core and titanal layer, again, dampen the vibrations enough that your teeth and knees will be thanking you for buying the Rustler 10s.
+Although you may have to ski a bit more aggressively on the Rustlers compared to the M5s to make it through the crud, all of our testers found it easy to keep the ski on track with a little bit of work.
+Though it takes less effort than the Line Sick Days.
+The titanal layer, again, dampens the vibrations enough that your teeth and knees will be thanking you for buying the Rustler 10s.

 This is the Rustlers best category by far.
 Once you get onto some soft fresh snow, it is easy to tell what Blizzard had in mind when designing this ski.
 At 104mm underfoot and 135mm in the tip, this ski has plenty of float, even on those days where you end up finding the white room.
-The width of these skis makes them much more desirable in soft snow than it's skinnier competitors like the Nordica Enforcer 93 or DPS Foundation Cassiar 95.
-The dimensions of this ski are eerily similar to the Rossignol Soul 7 HD, and they performed like almost the same ski on our limited powder days in Tahoe this season.
+The width of these skis makes them much more desirable in soft snow than it's skinnier competitors like the Nordica Enforcer 93.
+The dimensions of this ski are similar to the Rossignol Soul 7 HD, and they performed just as well on powder days.

-The Rustler 10 was made for this category, and you should be reaching for this ski any time you local hill gets a delivery from mother nature.
+The Rustler 10 was made for this category, and you should be reaching for this ski any time your local hill gets a delivery from mother nature.

-Not surprisingly, the Rustlers won our playfulness category.
-They have just the right mix of pop, flex profile, and forgiveness that translate into a super playful ski that makes every hit and drop more fun than the next.
-They blew away last year's Editors' Choice Award winner, the Volkl Mantra.
+The Rustlers are just as playful as the Head Kore 93.
+They have just the right mix of pop, flex profile, and forgiveness that translates into a super playful ski that makes every hit and drop more fun than the next.
+They blew away a ski from the same company, the Blizzard Bonafide.

-The pop we've seen from these skis in other categories is most evident when taking these skis into the air, and it reminds us of the pop we saw in the Moment PB&J. The soft tip is very forgiving on the takeoff and landing, while the tail, which is slightly stiffer, allows for the perfect amount of give on your landing.
-They blew away last year's Editors' Choice Award winner, the Volkl Mantra due in large part to the flex pattern.
+The pop we've seen from these skis in other categories is most evident when taking these skis into the air, and it reminds us of the pop we feel with the Moment PB&J. The soft tip is very forgiving on the takeoff and landing, while the tail, which is slightly stiffer, allows for the perfect amount of give on your landing.
 Although none of the skis we tested are true park skis, the Rustlers may give your skinny twin tips a run for their money.

-Yet another category where the Rustler 10s standout.
+Bumps are yet another category where the Rustler 10s standout.
 Their soft flex and overall forgiving nature come into play again and make navigating moguls a blast.
-If you happen to get back seat, the ski will give you a fighting chance to get forward, unlike the Volkl Mantra.
+If you happen to get in the back seat, the ski will give you a fighting chance to get forward, unlike the Rossignol Experience 88 TI.

 The only genuinely noticeable flaw in the Rustler is the length we tested them in.
 Despite being relatively light, at 188cm, they were a bit too long for steep, tight bumps.
-If you enjoy skiing bumps, sacrificing a bit of stability for better bump ski (the 180cm Rustler).
+If you enjoy skiing bumps, you could sacrifice some stability for better bump ski by purchasing the 180cm Rustler.
 Whatever length you end up buying, we're sure you'll end up searching out that perfect bump line each time you take them out.